 Using proper toilets and handwashing with soap prevents the transfer of bacteria, viruses and parasites, which can otherwise contaminate water and food.
-This contamination is a major cause of diarrhea, the second biggest killer of children in developing countries, and leads to major diseases such as cholera.
-A common approach to improving child and maternal health and nutrition in low- and middle-income countries is the use of group education sessions for behavior change.
-Community hygiene clubs, which fall in this category, are multi-session village-level gatherings led by trained facilitators and designed to promote healthy behaviors mainly related to water, sanitation, and hygiene.
+This contamination is a major cause of diarrhea, the second biggest killer of children in developing countries, and leads to major diseases such as cholera.1 A common approach to improving child and maternal health and nutrition in low- and middle-income countries is the use of group education sessions for behavior change.
+Community health clubs, which fall in this category, are multi-session village-level gatherings led by trained facilitators and designed to promote healthy behaviors mainly related to water, sanitation, and hygiene.
 While some research has suggested that WASH interventions can be effective in reducing diarrhea prevalence among children, rigorous evaluations suggest WASH interventions delivered programmatically have little protective effect against diarrhea.
 This was the first evaluation to rigorously measure the effects of community health clubs on health and socioeconomic outcomes.
 It was designed to inform the government’s decision to scale-up the program.

-Rwanda has committed itself to reaching ambitious targets in water supply and sanitation, with the vision to attain 100 percent service coverage by 2020.
-In 2009, the Rwandan government launched the Community Based Environmental Health Promotion Program (CBEHPP), which was designed by Africa AHEAD.
+Rwanda has committed itself to reaching ambitious targets in water supply and sanitation, with the vision to attain 100 percent service coverage by 2020.2 In 2009, the Rwandan government launched the Community Based Environmental Health Promotion Program (CBEHPP), which was designed by Africa AHEAD.
 The purpose of the program was to significantly reduce the national disease burden and contribute to poverty reduction outcomes.
 Implemented by the Ministry of Health and its water and sanitation partners, CBEHPP aimed to strengthen the capacity of approximately 45,000 community health workers (CHWs), located in 15,000 identified villages, through the adoption of the Community Hygiene Club (CHC).
-The goal of the clubs was to attain hygiene behavior changes that are both sustainable and cost effective.
+The goal of the clubs was to attain hygiene behavior changes that are both sustainable and cost effective.3

 Researchers conducted a randomized evaluation over two years to measure the impacts of CBEHPP on diarrhea prevalence, especially among children under age 5, as well as on other health and economic outcomes.